-- Bold text is used for announcements (such as the ship's intercom) and emphasis. - Italics are used for wireless communication and telepathy (using quotation marks) and thoughts (without quotation marks). - Quote boxes should be used for any content from a previous post and for in-character quotes of things like electronic mail, dinner menus, etc. - Parenthesis are used to signify OOC (Out Of Character) comments.
-Please don't make off-topic OOC comments during JPs, and keep the OOC to a minimum in IC posts.
+- Bold text is used for announcements (such as the ship's intercom) and emphasis. - Italics are used for: - wireless communication and telepathy (using quotation marks) - Example: "Don't fall," the neko warned him. - thoughts (with or without quotation marks) - Example: Ten seconds to get this spacesuit sealed, Mia thought. - emphasis (for things like sarcasm, etc. - Example: "I'm sure this will be an entirely eventful mission.") - Quote boxes should be used for any content from a previous post and for in-character quotes of things like electronic mail, dinner menus, etc. - Parenthesis can be used to signify OOC (Out Of Character) comments.
+You should start the OOC comment with OOC: so it's clear what it is.
+Please don't make off-topic OOC comments during JPs, and keep the OOC to a minimum in IC posts. - Use caution with colored text, as it may not be readable on some styles (Star Army has blue, red, white, and black styles).